da-z/llamazing/README.md

 A simple frontend to Ollama.

-## Note: seems to work only in Firefox for now.

 | Light Theme               | Dark Theme               |
 | ------------------------- | ------------------------ |
 | ![](screenshot-light.png) | ![](screenshot-dark.png) |